menu

 Living in New Baltimore

-Because of many things, New Baltimore is a great place for families with children to consider.
-First of all, many other families with children live here, making New Baltimore a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, New Baltimore has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+New Baltimore is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Baltimore’s overall crime rate is lower than average for the country.

 One downside of living in New Baltimore is that it can take a long time to commute to work.
 In New Baltimore, the average commute to work is 32.18 minutes, which is quite a bit higher than the national average.